c2lang/documentation/documentation/docs/build_system/intro.md

 ### output directory
-Any output will be put in the *output/* directory in the root of the project.
-Inside the output directory, each target will have its own folder.
+Any output will be placed in the *output/* directory generated in the root directory of the project.
+Inside the output directory, generated files of each target will have their own folder.
 Therefore, to *make clean* just means to remove this directory.

 ## Options

 Inside a target, the following options are available:

- * *config [names]* - specify definitions, like #define feature1
+ * *config [names]* - specify definitions for the preprocessor, like #define feature1
- * *export [modules]* - exports the modules in libraries and generated headers
+ * *export [modules]* - export the modules in libraries and generated headers
- * *generate-c* - enables generation of C code
+ * *generate-c* - enable generation of C code
- * *generate-ir* - enables generation of LLVM IR code
+ * *generate-ir* - enable generation of LLVM IR code
  * *warnings [list]* - enable/disable specific warnings during compilation
  * *deps [options]* - enable generation of dependency file with certain options
  * *refs* - generate reference file (used for jumping to definition)